Understanding Kubernetes ReplicaSets: Ensuring High Availability for Your Applications

 frontend 3 3 3 20s

 Three desired, three current, three ready.
-The gap is closed.
-Check the pods too:
+The count matches.

 kubectl get pods